Zollrex/SoftwareChecker/README.md

 # Software Monitor

-A desktop tool for monitoring software updates on Windows systems.
+A tool usableto check your installed programms for updates or otther Versions

+!!!
+NOT FINISHED PLEASE PROVIDE HELP FOR THE UPDATE BUTTON

 ##Features